 10 Ways to Landscape Around Your Miami Pool

 Effort: High.
-Your new pool deck or patio will be ready in one to two weeks.
+Your new pool deck or patio is usually ready in one to two weeks.
 The hardest part here is patience and not getting to use the pool.

-Your feet will love the transition from a hot, steaming patio to cool, soft grass.
-But first, you’ll need to consider Miami’s climate and your lifestyle before you spend the big bucks on new green.
-You may really like the look of tall fescue grasses, but that’s not going to fly here in Miami.
+Your feet will love transitioning from a hot, steaming patio to cool, soft grass.
+But first, you’ll need to consider South Florida’s climate and your lifestyle before you spend the big bucks on new green.
+You may like the look of tall fescue grasses, but that won’t fly here in Miami.

 You’ll want to go with a warm-season grass type.
 These grasses grow best in the Southern states, where temperatures are relatively warm throughout the year.

 Cool-season grasses, like tall fescue, will struggle in Miami’s heat.
 They much prefer the cooler temperatures in the Northern states.

 If you plan on hosting any pool parties (that’s why you’re revamping your pool, right?), you may want a grass that can withstand heavy foot traffic.
 With partiers coming and going, the last thing you want is their feet to tear up your turf!